Philippines: Pandemic Cancels Crucifixions but Good Friday Processions Continue

 Pampanga, only about a two-hour drive from Manila, attempted to thwart Christians seeking to crucify themselves by removing crosses that typically stand on a hill in San Pedro Cutud, waiting to be filled on Good Friday.

-“Mass gathering is prohibited so as to prevent the spread of Covid [Chinese coronavirus,” Eric Bangal, a local official, told reporters.
+“Mass gathering is prohibited so as to prevent the spread of Covid [Chinese coronavirus],” Eric Bangal, a local official, told reporters.
 “It is prohibited to do any act of penance or flagellation.
 And whoever violates this rule will be apprehended by the police.
 We are encouraging everyone to comply with these rules.
 It is for our own good against the spread of Covid-19.”

 Ruben Enaje, the man who holds the record for enduring the most crucifixions in his life, lamented that he would not be able to fulfill his vow to God for the second year in a row.
 Prior to 2020, Enaje had been crucified for 33 consecutive years in San Pedro Cutud.